neviko/Diff-sign-project/README.md

 # DiffSign

-DiffSign (Different Sign) - is a project that created to develop a web app that teaches children sign-language through a game.
+DiffSign (Different Sign) - is a project that created to develop a web app that teaches children sign-language through a game, which is more easy and fun way to learn.

 The project developing the wab app for the "SHAY-PROJECT" organization that helps deaf and mute kids.